lief-project/LIEF/doc/sphinx/extended/intro.rst

 ********************

-LIEF extended relies on LLVM for some of its functionalities like the :ref:`disassembler <extended-disassembler>` and the :ref:`DWARF <extended-dwarf>`/:ref:`PDB <extended-pdb>` support.
+LIEF Extended relies on LLVM for certain features, such as the :ref:`disassembler <extended-disassembler>` and :ref:`DWARF <extended-dwarf>`/:ref:`PDB <extended-pdb>` support.

-The LLVM version used by LIEF is fully based on the upstream version and integrated into LIEF extended such that users don't have to deal with the compilation of LLVM or its integration.
+The LLVM version used by LIEF is based on the upstream version and integrated into LIEF Extended so that users do not have to handle LLVM compilation or integration.

 .. note::

   LIEF is currently using LLVM |lief-llvm-version|.

-Whenever it's possible and suitable, bug fixes and enhancements have been PR-submitted to the LLVM project:
+Whenever possible and appropriate, bug fixes and enhancements have been submitted as PRs to the LLVM project:

 - :llvm-pr:`119057`
 - :llvm-pr:`119056`